Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 **Heryandi**
 Hmmm a script to set the server up in one step can definitely be written.
-As for using Amazon only for storage/CDN, there is an API which should be make this possible, although I am not sure.
+As for using Amazon only for storage/CDN, there should be an API which make this possible, although I am not sure.
 **Heryandi End**

 2. Help/documentation